Chart Color Schemes

 Kogarah Bay - Carlton - Allawah is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kogarah Bay-Carlton-Allawah is one of Australia's most culturally diverse areas, with 50.7% of its population born overseas and 59.9% speaking a language other than English at home.
-Christianity is the predominant religion in Kogarah Bay-Carlton-Allawah, comprising 53.0% of people.
-Hinduism is notably overrepresented, making up 8.0% compared to the Greater Sydney average of 6.6%.
+Kogarah Bay-Carlton-Allawah is among the most culturally diverse areas in Australia, with 50.7% of its population born overseas and 59.9% speaking a language other than English at home.
+Christianity is the dominant religion, comprising 53.0%.
+Hinduism is overrepresented at 8.0%, compared to Greater Sydney's average of 5.2%.

 Frequently Asked Questions - Diversity